PenOfEnder/mod-dowloader/WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

 ## Project Overview
-**mod-dowloader** is a SvelteKit web application for managing and downloading Minecraft mods from Modrinth.
+**Bryan.js's Mod Downloader** is a SvelteKit web application for managing and downloading Minecraft mods from Modrinth.
 The app allows users to list mods, identify mods from JAR files using SHA-1 hashing, and export/import mod lists as JSON.

 ## Technology Stack
 - **Framework**: SvelteKit 2.x with Svelte 5.x